ndudar/React-Router-Practice-2/README.md

 ```

 ### Nested Routes:
+- Handy when you want to keep some elements (like a sidebar) and switch out others
+- An essential psrt of SPAs
+- DRY because you're not repeating components in code

 #### Other Findings:
 - Netlify is a good free and easy option for deplyment from GitHub